AyAggarwal/shardedmemory/README.md

 Thus, the proposed algorithm is built upon the hashring already present in the node, since the hashring satisfies the properties of being lightweight, flexible, and scalable.

+start naive_scheudle:
 - job sent to node with a set address space
 - for each address
     - vcluster = hashring.get(address)
     - hashmap iterate through vcluster
     - best_node = argmax(hashmap)
 - send job to best_node
+end:

-This algorithm grows in time based on the job size and number of nodes in a virtual cluster. in a huge system, the number of nodes in a cluster can grow very fast.
+This algorithm grows in time based on the job size and number of nodes in a virtual cluster. in a huge system, the number of nodes in a cluster can grow very fast, meaning this would not be optimal.

-"threads are assigned to the processor which is close to the data accessed by the thread.
-This policy aims to reduce processor waiting time due to cache misses.
-Fairness among threads of the same application is not necessary,"
+Scholarly approaches to this aim to reduce the number of cache misses via simply referencing the processor or more complexly presenting a pre-calculated Markov Model as a table lookup based on the previous number of cache misses.
+For our vitual abstracted setting, we know the task ahead of time and the address space.
+We could keep track of how many misses occured for a certain task with it's address in a table since the task will take the same amount of address space as arguments everytime.
+We can even pre-calculate this on small systems.